 The EU, on the other hand, welcomed the decision as a first step in the good direction and an important step in the joint regional battle against corona.
 The growing transatlantic divergence became even more clear on the eve of the fall of Kurti’s government.
 While the US Ambassador to Kosovo openly supported the no-confidence vote, the German and French Ambassadors to Kosovo in a joint declaration urged the LDK to keep the government in place to address the corona crisis.

 These demarches have fuelled speculations that the USA is behind the fall of Kurti’s government, in an attempt to bring Thaçi back to power, believing that he would be a more reliable partner to reach a conclusive deal with Serbia.
-Indeed, in the first months of 2020, Grenell had been successful in reaching “historic” deals between Thaçi and Serbian President Vučić on the restoration of direct air, rail, and highway traffic.
+Indeed, at the beginning of 2020, Grenell was successful in reaching “historic” deals between Thaçi and Serbian President Vučić on the restoration of direct air, rail, and highway traffic.
 In early March, Grenell mediated a meeting between Thaçi and Vučić in the White House, about which Kurti says he was not informed.
-The parties are repeatedly referring to a conclusive peace deal between Serbia and Kosovo, although the contents of this deal have remained obscure.
-Statements by Thaçi and Vučić in support of a land swap between Kosovo and Serbia – although with clearly different geographies in mind – seem to confirm that this option remains on the table, regardless of Grenell and Thaçi labelling persistent rumours Fake News.
+The parties are repeatedly referred to a conclusive peace deal between Serbia and Kosovo, although the contents of this deal have remained obscure.
+Statements by Thaçi and Vučić in support of a land swap between Kosovo and Serbia – although with clearly different geographies in mind – seem to confirm that this option remains on the table, regardless of Grenell and Thaçi labelling persistent rumours Fake News.1

 Kurti is now looking to Miroslav Lajčák, the newly appointed EU Envoy for the normalisation of relations between Belgrade and Prishtina, who has the task to revitalise the dialogue in the Fall of this year.
 Thaçi, however, claims that Kurti’s caretaker government does not have any authority to lead the dialogue.
 More importantly, he has been critical of the EU, saying that it lost all credibility to mediate the dialogue.